zackstout/advent-of-code-2024/README.md

 ## --- Day 20: Race Condition ---

 It's... another 2d grid!
 You can blink through walls!

+Used BFS from end point to cache how quickly the end can be reached from each square.

 - [x] Part 1
 - [x] Part 2